Screenshot_102.3696.jpg

 Healthcare

-Since 2016 researchers at the Games for Emotional and Mental Health Lab, Radboud University conducted several studies demonstrating the efficacy of DEEP as an anxiety regulation tool.
-Research is now being expanded to explore how DEEP can support people with trauma, PTSD, functional disorders, long COVID, and youth in forensic care.
+Since 2016 researchers at the GEMH Lab conducted several studies demonstrating the efficacy of DEEP as an anxiety regulation tool.
+Research is now being expanded to explore how DEEP can support people with trauma, functional disorders, and in forensic psychiatric care.

 Watch Unity for Humanity Talk